 This is what the Marble MM wanted to be.
 Very high-impedance input, neutral gain, extremely high level stability even at 9V voltage by voltage doubler .... and a bypass switch, which is listed here because of its reliability.
 No real need, but can be a problem solver.

-With this device, I could not get along very well - works, but rather as a "damper".
-Maybe I add some text here sometime.
+With this device, I could not get along very well - works, but rather as a "damper" (which may be useful).